 3. McGaughlin’s – Lincolnville – Route 1:

 This roll was a bit more pricey at $21 but came with fries and coleslaw.
 It’s mayo based and has a great flavor!
 This one had the meat from the lobster legs also in the roll which was different but I didn’t mind it.
 Served on a simple hot dog style bun.
-Picnic tables with a good view or just a short 5 minute drive to Camden to enjoy your roll at the State Park like we did.
+Picnic tables with a good view.
+On the route (just a short 5 minute drive) to Camden.
+So we took it to go and enjoyed our roll at the nearby State Park.

 2. Bite into ME – Fort Williams Park in Portland:

 This place is awesome!
 Actually a food truck but it takes permanent residence at Fort Williams Park, which is home to Portland Head Lighthouse.
 So you can eat your roll and do some sightseeing at the same time.
-They prepare their lobster rolls 5 different ways including the original Maine style (mayo and chives), curry style, and even a wasabi style.
+They prepare their lobster rolls 5 different ways which per their signage included the original Maine style (mayo and chives), Connecticut style (butter), curry style, and even a wasabi style.
 Served on a lightly buttered and toasted roll, which was the only place we ate at that put some time into the bun too and made the roll extra tasty!
 One roll is $18 and does not come with any sides.

 1. Young’s Lobster Pound – Belfast – on Route 1: